 Applying for PREP

-Applications for the 2014 SAPREP session were sent out to schools in early November, 2013.
-First-time applicants enrolled in the 6th through 9th grade (2013-2014 school year), interested in applying for the SAPREP 2014 session, should contact their school counselor (beginning in November, 2013), or call the SAPREP Central Office at (210) 458-2060 to request a copy.
+Applications for the 2015 SAPREP session will be sent out to schools in early November, 2014.
+First-time applicants that are enrolled in the 6th through 9th grade (2014-2015 school year) and are interested in applying for the SAPREP 2015 session, should contact their school counselor (beginning in November, 2014), or call the SAPREP Central Office at (210) 458-2060 to request a copy.

-The applications for Years 2 and 3 were sent in early November, 2013, to students that successfully completed sessions in 2013 and earlier.
-If you have not received your application by November 22, 2013, or if you have any questions, please call the SAPREP Central Office at (210) 458-2060.
+The applications for Years 2 and 3 will be sent out in early November, 2014, to students that successfully completed sessions in 2014 and earlier.
+If you have not received your application by November 22, 2014, or if you have any questions, please call the SAPREP Central Office at (210) 458-2060.

-Invitations for Year 4 and/or UPREP were mailed out to students that successfully completed Year 3 in 2013 and earlier.
-Students that are high school freshmen (2013-2014 school year) will only be invited to attend Year 4.
-Students that are high school sophomores or juniors (2013-2014 school year) will be invited to select either Year 4 or UPREP.
-If you have not received your invitation by November 22, 2013, or if you have any questions, please call the SAPREP Central Office at (210) 458-2060.
+Invitations to apply for Year 4 and/or UPREP will be mailed out to students that successfully completed Year 3 in 2014 and earlier.
+Students that are high school freshmen (2014-2015 school year) will only be invited to apply for Year 4.
+Students that are high school sophomores or juniors (2014-2015 school year) will be invited to apply for either Year 4 or UPREP.
+If you have not received your invitation by November 21, 2014, or if you have any questions, please call the SAPREP Central Office at (210) 458-2060.

 Online Application Option: Applicants are offered an option to fill out the initial application online beginning on November 1, 2014.
 The online forms allow you to enter your data easily and securely.
 All data transmitted between your computer and the web site is encrypted using Secure Socket Layers (SSL) to ensure that your personal data remains confidential.
 Once the online application is submitted successfully, the web site will present a confirmation page that shows all of the data that was entered for the upcoming session.
 Please print a copy of the confirmation page as it includes additional information and a required signature page.
 The completed and signed confirmation page will have to be returned, along will all of the listed documents, to the SA PREP Office by January 31, 2015, in order for the application to be complete.